xylix/xylix.github.io/src/lib/posts/wtf-is-up-with-ai-code.md

 ---
 title: What is going on with AI programming?
+tagline: Pondering and trying out LLM-assisted programming.
 createdAt: 2025-04-17T20:52:52+0300
 draft: True
+tags: []
 ---

+# TODO: (This has to be a header because otherwise prettier collapses the bullets .... .. . . .. . . . : / )

+- Coherent up the story part aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
+- Add some structure and meat into the non-story parts, or leave this just as a story
+- Remove disclaimer

 # DISCLAIMER: if this post somehow shows up in the public posts it wasn't yet supposed to, it's a draft!